High-density polyethylene (PE-HD)

 - Food-safe (unchanged taste and smell)

-- Very good resistance to fuels, seawater, acids and alkalis
+- Very good resistance to Diesel, seawater, acids and alkalis

 - Excellent electrical insulation properties